Label-free subcellular 3D imaging of oocytes and embryos via reflection matrix microscopy

-These detrimental phenomena can be quantified by extracting a local reflection point spread function (RPSF) from the focused reflection matrix~\cite{Najar2023,balondradeMultispectralReflectionMatrix2024}.
-By scanning each virtual detector $\bm{\rho}_{\textrm{out}}$ with respect to each virtual source $\bm{\rho}_{\textrm{in}}$, one can actually probe the local focusing quality (Methods, Eq.~\ref{RPSF}).
-The result is a map of RPSFs across the field-of-view.
-One example is provided in Fig.~\ref{fig2_omi}d at the same depth as the image displayed in Fig.~\ref{fig2_omi}b.
-Each RPSF exhibits the following characteristic shape: a distorted and enlarged confocal spot due to aberrations on top of a diffuse background.
-While the latter component is due to multiple scattering, the former component contains the contribution of singly-scattered photons but also a coherent back-scattering peak resulting from a constructive interference between multiple scattering paths~\cite{lambert_reflection_2020,Najar2023}.
+When an oocyte is retrieved, it is surrounded by cumulus cells.
+In their presence, traditional bright-field imaging is severely degraded by aberrations and multiple scattering (Fig.~\ref{fig2_omi}d).
+While the axial sectioning and confocal gating inherently provided by RMI significantly enhance image contrast, the reconstruction remains sub-optimal due to persistent aberrations and residual multiple scattering, particularly at greater depths (Extended Data Fig.~\ref{ext_fig2}).
+RMI uniquely quantifies this degradation by extracting local reflection point-spread functions (RPSFs) from the focused reflection matrix $\mathbf{R}_{\bm{\rho\rho}}(z)$.
+By computationally scanning each virtual detector, $\bm{\rho}_\textbf{out}$, relative to its corresponding virtual source, $\bm{\rho}_\textbf{in}$, the focusing quality can be locally characterized across the entire field-of-view (Methods, Eq. \ref{RPSF}).

+A representative RPSF map at depth $z=96$ $\mu$m (Fig.~\ref{fig2_omi}e) reveals a characteristic profile: a distorted and broadened confocal peak superimposed upon a diffuse pedestal.
+While this diffuse background is a hallmark of multiple scattering, the central peak comprises both singly-scattered photons and a coherent backscattering (CBS) contribution arising from constructive interference between reciprocal multiple-scattering paths~\cite{lambert_reflection_2020,Najar2023}.

-The RPSF map shows important fluctuations due to: (i) the variations of the medium reflectivity that acts on the level of the confocal spot with respect to the diffuse background; (ii) the lateral variations of the optical index upstream of the focal plane that induce distortions of the confocal peak.
-Such complexity implies that any point in the medium will be associated with its own distinct focusing law.
-Nevertheless, spatial correlations subsist between RSPFs in adjacent windows (Fig.~\ref{fig2_omi}d).
-Such correlations can be explained by a physical phenomenon often referred to as isoplanatism in adaptive optics~\cite{roddier_adaptive_1999} and that results in a locally-invariant PSF~\cite{osnabrugge_generalized_2017}.
-This local isoplanicity can be exploited for the estimation of local aberration phase laws $\phi(\mathbf{u},\bm{\rho},z)$ in the pupil plane ($\mathbf{u}$) for each medium voxel $(\bm{\rho},z)$.\\
+The spatial fluctuations observed in the RPSF map originate from two primary factors: (\textit{i}) local variations in tissue reflectivity, which modulate the peak-to-background ratio; and (\textit{ii}) transverse refractive index heterogeneities proximal to the focal plane, which induce non-uniform distortions of the confocal spot.
+This complexity implies that each voxel within the medium is associated with a unique effective focusing law.
+However, significant spatial correlations persist between RPSFs in adjacent regions (Fig.~\ref{fig2_omi}e), a phenomenon consistent with the principle of optical isoplanatism~\cite{roddier_adaptive_1999} and the generalized memory effect~\cite{osnabrugge_generalized_2017}.
+This local isoplanicity suggests that aberrations vary slowly over finite sub-regions, providing the physical basis to computationally retrieve local aberration phase laws, $\phi(\mathbf{u},\bm{\rho},z)$, in the pupil plane ($\mathbf{u}$) for every voxel $(\bm{\rho},z)$ throughout the sample volume (Methods, Extended Data Fig.~\ref{ext_fig0}d).\\